alecpm/opsworks-web-python/plone_buildout/README.md

 #### RelStorage Layer

 No Layer is needed for Relstorage.
-Though you could use the built-in MySQL layer to provide your DB, the instances recipe assumes a hardcoded DB, and using PostgreSQL RDS is recommended.
-If you enable caching in RelStorage, you can either add a Memcached layer, with the default settings, or point `"plone_instances": "relstorage":
+Though you could use the built-in MySQL layer to provide your DB, using PostgreSQL RDS is recommended.
+You may enable caching in RelStorage, either add an OpsWorks Memcached layer with the default settings, or point `"plone_instances":
-"cache_servers"` to list of `host:port` pairs for static memcached server(s) (e.g. ElastiCache for Memcached).
+"relstorage": "cache_servers"` to a set of static `host:port` pairs for existing memcached server(s) (e.g. ElastiCache for Memcached).

 ### Front End Layer

-OpsWorks has a nice HAProxy layer which detects application instances (with a little help from this cookbook), but Plone needs a custom config with multiple services per instance, it's also nice to pair that up with Varnish and Nginx.
-Create an HAProxy layer, set a reasonable health check url (I use '/misc_/CMFPlone/plone_icon') and method (`HEAD`).
-Enable stats and customize the stats username and password.
-Then add the following custom recipes to get use a custom config and install/configure Varnish and Nginx:
+This layer is built on OpsWorks built-in HAProxy layer which detects application instances (with a little extra help from this cookbook), but Plone needs a custom config with multiple services per instance, it's also nice to pair the load-balancer up with Varnish and Nginx.
+You'll probably want to customize the stats username and password.

+The front end layer uses the following recipes:

   * Setup: `plone_buildout::haproxy` `plone_buildout::varnish` `plone_buildout::nginx`
   * Configure: `plone_buildout::haproxy` `plone_buildout::varnish` `plone_buildout::nginx`
   * Deploy: `plone_buildout::haproxy`

-This will give you an all-in-one front-end layer with Nginx -> Varnish -> HAProxy.
+It provides an all-in-one front-end layer with Nginx -> Varnish -> HAProxy.

-Note: The built-in HAProxy layer uses an Elastic IP, which is desirable if you intend to use a single front-end server to server your website.
+Note: The built-in HAProxy layer uses an Elastic IP, which is desirable if you intend to use a single front-end server to serve your website.
 If you want a high-availability deployment with front-ends in multiple AZs, then you may wish to create your own custom layer without an Elastic IP to run HAProxy + Varnish + Nginx,